LuckyLuc96/LuckyLuc96/README.md

 - 🔭 I’m currently working on expanding my portfolio and my education.
 - 🌱 I’m currently learning more Python and Rust!
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I have 3 more cats than I planned on having.

 <!--
 **LuckyLuc96/LuckyLuc96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.